intelsdi-x/snap-plugin-collector-processes/README.md

 }

 ```
+If You would like to collect all metrics exposed by this plugin, set `/intel/procfs/processes/*` as a metric to collect in task manifest.

 ### Roadmap
+As we launch this plugin, we have a few items in mind for the next release:

-- gather task status `"/proc/<pid>/task"`
+- [  ] Gathering task status from `"/proc/<pid>/task"`

-If you have a feature request, please add it as an [issue](https://github.com/intelsdi-x/snap-plugin-publisher-kairosdb/issues/new) and/or submit a [pull request](https://github.com/intelsdi-x/snap-plugin-publisher-kairosdb/pulls).
+If you have a feature request, please add it as an [issue](https://github.com/intelsdi-x/snap-plugin-collector-processes/issues/new) and/or submit a [pull request](https://github.com/intelsdi-x/snap-plugin-collector-processes/pulls).

 ## Community Support
 This repository is one of **many** plugins in **snap**, a powerful telemetry framework.
-See the full project at http://github.com/intelsdi-x/snap To reach out to other users, head to the [main framework](https://github.com/intelsdi-x/snap#community-support)
+See the full project at http://github.com/intelsdi-x/snap.

+To reach out to other users, head to the [main framework](https://github.com/intelsdi-x/snap#community-support) or visit [snap Gitter channel](https://gitter.im/intelsdi-x/snap).

 ## Contributing
 We love contributions!